Daniish-Qureshi/Daniish-Qureshi/README.md

 ### 👨‍💻 My Journey

 > *"Code is like humor.
-When you have to explain it, it's bad."* – Cory House
+When you have to explain it, it's bad."* – Danish Qureshi

 I'm a passionate **Full-Stack Developer** and **AI Enthusiast** with a love for creating innovative solutions that make a real impact.
 My journey began with curiosity about how websites work, and it has evolved into a deep passion for building scalable, user-centric applications that solve real-world problems.